Skip to content

 In subsequent documents, Python code will not include the prompt >>> at the beginning

-3. Writing Python Scripts in a File
+3. Write Python Scripts in a File

 We can also write the above Python script into a hello.py file and execute it using the python command.